-Get ready for your favorite space-based superheroes to invade Disney World when the Guardians of the Galaxy: Cosmic Rewind comes to Epcot.
-This new Marvel-based roller coaster is currently under construction and will bring you on a ride like you’ve never experienced in this galaxy!
+Get ready for your favorite space-based superheroes to invade Disney World with Guardians of the Galaxy: Cosmic Rewind now open in EPCOT.
+This new Marvel-based roller coaster is the park’s newest attraction and will bring you on a ride like you’ve never experienced in this galaxy!

-Ever since this Guardians of the Galaxy roller coaster was announced in 2017, we have been extremely excited to see what Imagineers have dreamt up for guests when experiencing Epcot’s newest E-Ticket attraction.
+Ever since this Guardians of the Galaxy roller coaster was announced in 2017, we have been extremely excited to see what Imagineers have dreamt up for guests when experiencing EPCOT’s newest E-Ticket attraction.
 Now that it’s finally open, you can have a chance to experience it yourself!

-We’ll also talk about a touring strategy for Cosmic Rewind including FastPass+ information, tips, crowds, wait times the best time to visit, and a walkthrough of the attraction so you know what to expect when you ride.
+We’ll also talk about a touring strategy for Cosmic Rewind including Genie+ and Lightning Lane information, tips, crowds, wait times the best time to visit, and a walkthrough of the attraction so you know what to expect when you ride.

 Guardians of the Galaxy: Cosmic Rewind Overview